by Dr. A. A. BIPAR, D.D.S., M.S.

 4. Digastric muscle

-The digastric muscle should be examined just below the chin as it is shown on the video below.
-White arrow in the video indicates the direction of the pressure.
+The digastric muscle should be examined just below the chin as shown in the video below.
+The white arrow in the video indicates the direction of the pressure.

 play-sharp-fill

-Evaluation of the patient with TMJ dysfunction must be combined with the evaluation of the posterior cervical muscles.
-There is great number of publications which link TMJ dysfucnction with chronic tension and spasm of the posterior cervical muscles (Nicolakis 2000, Sonnesen et al., 2001, Wiesinger et al., 2007, etc.).
-It is also worth to remember that one in three people who are exposed to whiplash trauma is at risk of developing delayed TMJ symptoms that may require clinical management (Sale, 2007) and 53 % of patients with Fibromyalgia have TMJ pain of different intensity (Balasubramaniam et al., 2007) .
+Evaluation of the patient with TMJ dysfunction should be combined with an assessment of the posterior cervical muscles.
+There is a considerable number of publications that link TMJ dysfunction with chronic tension and spasm of the posterior cervical muscles (Nicolakis, 2000; Sonnesen et al., 2001; Wiesinger et al., 2007, etc.).
+It is also worth remembering that one in three people who are exposed to whiplash trauma is at risk of developing delayed TMJ symptoms that may require clinical management (Sale, 2007), and 53 % of patients with Fibromyalgia have TMJ pain of different intensity (Balasubramaniam et al., 2007).

 The clinical correlation between TMJ dysfunction and tension in posterior cervical muscles was noticed long ago.
 Halbert’s (1958) statement may explain this phenomenon: “…there is a close anatomo-functional relationship between the masticatory system and the cervical region and scapular centric, and the postural alteration of the head leads to a disadvantage to muscular biomechanics.”

-Unfortunately the obvious clinical correlation between TMJ dysfunction and chronic tension and pain on the posterior neck created incorrect assumption that adjustments and manipulations of the cervical vertebrae will help the patients with TMJ.
-There are countless clinics where TMJ is treated using series of quick cervical adjustments despite that all research data confirm its muscular origin.
-As it was correctly pointed by Matheus, et al., (2009): “The relationship between craniocervical disorder and TMJ dysfunction may be stronger related to the muscular component rather than the articular component.”
+Unfortunately, the obvious clinical correlation between TMJ dysfunction and chronic tension and pain in the posterior neck created an incorrect assumption that adjustments and manipulations of the cervical vertebrae would help patients with TMJ.
+There are countless clinics where TMJ is treated using a series of quick cervical adjustments, despite the fact that all research data confirm its muscular origin.
+As it was correctly pointed by Matheus, et al., (2009): “The relationship between craniocervical disorder and TMJ dysfunction may be strongly related to the muscular component rather than the articular component.”

-We won’t discuss here the evaluation of the posterior cervical muscles but I would like to make it clear to all practitioners who work on TMJ cases that this is a must component of patient’s examination and treatment protocol.
+We will not discuss the evaluation of the posterior cervical muscles here, but we would like to make it clear to all practitioners working on TMJ cases that this is a crucial component of the patient’s examination and treatment protocol.

 This is a very important issue for patients who suffer from TMJ dysfunction.
-On weekly basis we see patients in our clinic who were misdiagnosed and consequently incorrectly treated for TMJ dysfunction while real problem was triggered by completely different cause.
-Expensive day guards and night guards were made, medication with severe side effects were prescribed and even surgeries were performed on patients who were incorrectly diagnosed with TMJ dysfunction.
-This is why I would like to discuss this important subject separately.
+On a weekly basis, we see patients in our clinic who were misdiagnosed and consequently incorrectly treated for TMJ dysfunction, while the real problem was triggered by a completely different cause.
+Expensive day guards and night guards were made, medication with severe side effects was prescribed, and even surgeries were performed on patients who were incorrectly diagnosed with TMJ dysfunction.
+This is why we would like to discuss this important subject separately.

-First of all I would like to emphasize that clicking and even occasional locking of the jaw isn’t the ground for the intensive therapy.
-Only if the patient experience pain in the area of TMJ and/or restriction of the movement of the lower jaw the practitioner or physician should consider the treatment options.
-In all other scenarios stretching during the day and before meals, avoiding hard food usually enough.
+First of all, we would like to emphasize that clicking and even occasional locking of the jaw isn’t the ground for intensive therapy.
+Only if the patient experiences pain in the area of the TMJ and/or restriction of the lower jaw’s movement, the practitioner or physician should consider treatment options.
+In all other scenarios, stretching during the day and before meals is usually enough to avoid hard food.

 These pathological conditions, especially MONN are very frequent causes of wrongly diagnosed TMJ dysfunction.
-Minor occipital nerve innervates the temporal area and outer ear.
-Even slightest irritation of the minor occipital nerve on the lateral part of the occipital ridge will trigger temporal headache and if the patient has clicking in the TMJ incorrect diagnosis of TMJ dysfunction frequently established.
+The minor occipital nerve innervates the temporal area and outer ear.
+Even the slightest irritation of the minor occipital nerve on the lateral part of the occipital ridge can trigger a temporal headache, and if the patient experiences clicking in the TMJ, an incorrect diagnosis of TMJ dysfunction is frequently made.

-Greater occipital nerve innervates the scalp on the top of the head and less frequently is associated with temporal headache.
-However in severe cases of GONN the tension in the cranial aponeurosis and scalp spreads to the temporal area and it may trigger temporal headache secondarily.
-The tension in the posterior cervical muscles is direct cause of GONN and MONN.
+Greater occipital nerve innervates the scalp on the top of the head and is less frequently associated with temporal headache.
+However, in severe cases of GONN, the tension in the cranial aponeurosis and scalp spreads to the temporal area, potentially triggering a a temporal headache secondarily.
+The tension in the posterior cervical muscles is a direct cause of GONN and MONN.

 The major differences of temporal headache as a result of MONN are: